 What is happening

-Please be assured that we are working hard to minimise disruption to services.
-However, the strike will impact hospitals in East Lancashire.
+Please be assured that we are working hard to minimise disruption.
+However, the strike will impact services run by the Trust.

 Planned procedures or outpatient appointments